 Seattle’s forgotten Stanley Cup Championship

-There’s a big celebration taking place this weekend.
-Festivities on Sunday will mark the centennial of one of the most auspicious events in Seattle sports history.
+Festivities in March marked the centennial of one of the most auspicious events in Seattle sports history.

 And no, we’re not talking about the 1995 Mariners (though that season often does feel like it happened a hundred years ago).